ascoa-dev/Trash_Monitoring_App/DEVELOPER_GUIDE.md

 - Updated `AuthController` with `forgotPassword` method for handling reset requests.
 - Navigation hygiene: Clears email errors and resets password validation state on screen transitions.
 - Breaking Change: Removed `SignupBinding` and `SignupFormController`.
+ - New behavior: After successful authentication, the app will check the Firestore `users` document.
+If `isProfileComplete` is false the user will be routed to `AppRoutes.completeProfile` to complete profile information.
+This adds a required setup step for new users.

 ## Quick Reference